 The biggest change will be upgrading the site from a static site, cobbled together in Adobe’s Dreamweaver to a WordPress site.
 At the risk of geeking out, moving the site to a contest management system like WordPress should dramatically improve the efficiency by which I can update the site, and also improve your user experience as you navigate it.

 Caveat – Please bear with me as I drag HF from the land of outdated, 2007-era web technology into the world of Web 3.0 or whatever we’re calling the present state of web development.
 I’m a novice, and run this site in my free time.
+It’s been a learning curve of looking at how domain names, hosting and website building works – take this article here as an example.

 While my goal is to always provide an amazing experience to my visitors, over the next 96 hours, there might be some bugs and down times, and I ask that you please be understanding of that.